 Meet the needs of your customers

 Differentiation helps to tailor your services to meet the unique needs of your customers.
 More importantly, it adds value to your offerings, and this is crucial in surviving in a commoditised market.
-As such, B2B SaaS companies‘ sales strategy should identify what you sell and how you sell while creating conversations around the buyers’ experiences.
+B2B SaaS companies‘ when implementing a product-led growth strategy should identify what you sell and how you sell while creating conversations around the buyers’ experiences.

 Take the time to understand your customers, including their needs, pain points, expectations, fears, and goals.
 This way, you can improve your product to cater to their individual needs, while leveraging upselling opportunities to entice them to make upgrades or buy add-ons.
 If you need help with sales enablement, get in touch for a free growth assessment today!